Master in Physiotherapy

 Admission Requirements

-- Persons with a Bachelor of Science (BSc) in Physiotherapy from a Swiss or foreign university with a minimum of 180 ECTS credit points and a professional qualification; or, with a recognized, equivalent qualification in physiotherapy (physiotherapy diploma, subsequent title acquisition NTE and proof of experience in scientific work amounting to 5 ECTS credit points)
+• Applicants with a Bachelor of Science (BSc) in Physiotherapy from a Swiss or foreign university, worth at least 180 ECTS credits, and a professional qualification (license to practice), or a recognized, equivalent qualification in physiotherapy (physiotherapy diploma, subsequent title acquisition (NTE) and proof of experience in scientific work amounting to 5 ECTS credits)

-- Proof of experience in scientific work amounting to 5 ECTS credit points
+• Proof of experience in scientific work amounting to 5 ECTS credits

-- Employment: an occupational employment between 30% and 60% is recommended
+• Employment: part-time work of between 30% and 60% is recommended

 Further information / Registration / Dates